Dry Shampoo Recall:

-Over the past few months, my email box has been inundated with links to articles about the dry shampoo recall and emails from customers with questions or comments about our dry shampoo.
+Over the past few months, my email box has been inundated with links to articles about the dry shampoo recall and emails from customers with questions or comments about our dry shampoos.

 So, I thought I would try and shed some light on the dry shampoo recall as well as offer the best alternative!

-The recall is due to the discovery of elevated levels of benzene in these dry shampoo products.
+The recall is due to the discovery of elevated levels of benzene in some dry shampoo products.

 It is interesting to note that this is not the first time benzene contamination prompted a recall of personal care products in recent history.
 According to an article from NPR written in December 2021:

 “Procter & Gamble has recalled 32 of its dry shampoo and conditioner products after detecting benzene, a known carcinogen, in some of them.” (source)

 The FDA also reported elevated benzene levels found in aerosol antiperspirants and deodorants tested from 30 different brands well as sunscreen, and even children’s hand sanitizer.

 In mid-October 2022 the U.S. Food and Drug Administration (FDA) announced a nationwide dry shampoo recall by Unilever due to “elevated levels of benzene” in dozens of aerosol products.
 They also released a list of numerous other dry shampoo products that contain benzene.
 According to the FDA: